-In this section we analyze the main distinctive properties of SE constructions discussed in the literature, most explicitly organized in Mendikoetxea (1999), Sánchez (2002) and NGLE, and we complete the standard discussion of control with obviation tests and add new observations concerning the behavior of SE constructions in pseudo relatives.
-We show that these properties are not only compatible with our proposal, but that they actually support it in a remarkably straightforward way.
+In this section we analyze the main distinctive properties of SE constructions discussed in the literature, most explicitly organized in Mendikoetxea (1999), Sánchez (2002) and the Nueva Gramática de la Lengua Española (see RAE 2011).
+We complete the standard discussion of control with obviation tests and add new observations concerning the behaviour of SE constructions in pseudo relatives.
+We show that these properties are not only compatible with our proposal, but that in fact they support it in a remarkably straightforward way (for other evidence in the same direction, see Ordóñez, this volume, MacDonalds & Maddox 2017, and references; also see footnote).